davidschaefer/run_analysis/CodeBook.md

 | frequency-body-gyroscope-magnitude-std          | num |  -0.824 -0.961 -0.955 -0.947 -0.959 ... |
 | frequency-body-gyroscope-jerk-magnitude-mean    | num |  -0.942 -0.99 -0.984 -0.984 -0.985 ... |
 | frequency-body-gyroscope-jerk-magnitude-std     | num |  -0.933 -0.989 -0.983 -0.983 -0.983 ... |

-####Notes on variable 1
-If available, some additional notes on the variable not covered elsewehere.
-If no notes are present leave this section out.

 ##Sources
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.